diversen/ppm-project-manager/docs/docker.md

 # Docker mysql-server

-I personally prefer to use the php8.1-cli from my own machine, and then just use a docker container for the mysql-server.
+I personally prefer to use the php8-1-cli running on my own ubuntu machine, and then just use a docker container for the mysql-server.

 Install (run) a MySQL image that will work: